-The adoption of, and any changes to, the Commission's regulations, rules, procedures, and/or standards that are applicable to any person or entity outside of the Commission, including but not limited to those set forth in Section 306(C), shall be considered rulemaking and shall not be effective until CBC approval is secured by resolution.
-At least thirty (30) days prior to submitting the proposed changes to the CBC for review and approval, the Commission shall forward a copy of the proposed changes to the CEO and shall provide notice of the proposed changes to all affected parties.
+The adoption of, and any changes to, the Commissioner's regulations, rules, procedures, and/or standards that are applicable to any person or entity outside of the Office of the Gaming Commissioner, including but not limited to those set forth in Section 305(B), shall be considered rulemaking and shall not be effective until CBC approval is secured by resolution.
+At least thirty (30) days prior to submitting the proposed changes to the CBC for review and approval, the Commissioner shall forward a copy of the proposed changes to the CEO and shall provide notice of the proposed changes to all affected parties.
 Such notice shall set forth the proposed changes and the process and deadlines for submitting comments.
-The Commission shall compile all comments received and submit them, along with the proposed changes, to the CBC.
+The Commissioner shall compile all comments received and submit them, along with the proposed changes, to the CBC.
 The CBC shall receive copies of and provide due consideration to all comments received from persons and/or entities affected by the proposed changes.

-Section 311.
-Confidentiality of Commission Records
+Section 310 Confidentiality of Records

-- (A) The Commission shall ensure that all records and information obtained as a result of an investigation or other function shall be deemed Confidential Information and treated in accordance with Section 112 of this Ordinance. - (B) Confidential Information obtained during the course of an investigation may be disclosed to the CEO, members of CNE's management team, and shall be disclosed to the Nation's legal counsel.
-This Confidential Information may also be disclosed to relevant human resource personnel on a need-to-know basis solely for actions taken in their official capacities. - (C) The identity of persons interviewed in the course of conducting a background investigation shall be Confidential Information. - (D) The prohibitions of this Section do not apply to: - (1) Requests for Confidential Information from Tribal, Federal, or State law enforcement or regulatory agency with jurisdiction over the Nation's Gaming provided that the Commission receives a request in writing and reasonable assurances as to the continuing confidentiality of the information disclosed; - (2) The Commission's statutory duty to provide Confidential Information to a Tribal, Federal, or State law enforcement or regulatory agency; or - (3) The use of Confidential Information or records by the Commission and staff, solely in the performance of their official duties.
+- (A) The Commissioner shall ensure that all records and information obtained as a result of an investigation or other function shall be deemed Confidential Information and treated in accordance with Section 112 of this Ordinance. - (B) Confidential Information obtained during the course of an investigation may be disclosed to the CEO, members of CNE's management team, and shall be disclosed to the Nation's legal counsel.
+This Confidential Information may also be disclosed to relevant human resource personnel on a need-to-know basis solely for actions taken in their official capacities. - (C) The identity of persons interviewed in the course of conducting a background investigation shall be Confidential Information. - (D) The prohibitions of this Section do not apply to: - (1) Requests for Confidential Information from Tribal, Federal, or State law enforcement or regulatory agency with jurisdiction over the Nation's Gaming provided that the Commissioner receives a request in writing and reasonable assurances as to the continuing confidentiality of the information disclosed; - (2) The Commission's statutory duty to provide Confidential Information to a Tribal, Federal, or State law enforcement or regulatory agency; or - (3) The use of Confidential Information or records by the Commissioner and staff, solely in the performance of their official duties.

-Section 312.
-Appointment of Commissioner
+Section 311 Appointment of Commissioner

-- (A) For any vacancy on the Commission, the Chairman of the Comanche Nation shall call for resumes from candidates. - (B) The CBC shall review resumes received and shall choose from among them a person meeting the qualifications of this Ordinance.

-- (C) The CBC shall confirm such appointment by resolution.
-The selected candidate(s) must pass the background investigation required of a Primary Management Official or Key Employee. - (D) Once the background investigation is successfully completed, the candidate(s) will be sworn in by the CBC. - (E) Each Commissioner shall be designated as Commissioner 1, Commissioner 2, Commissioner 3, or Alternate Commissioner.
+- (A) For any vacancy in the position of Commissioner, the Chairman of the Comanche Nation shall call for resumes from candidates. - (B) The CBC shall review resumes received and shall choose from among them a person meeting the qualifications of this Ordinance. - (C) The CBC shall confirm such appointment by resolution.
+The selected candidate must pass the background investigation required of a Primary Management Official or Key Employee. - (D) Once the background investigation is successfully completed, the candidate will be sworn in by the CBC.

-Section 313.
-Commissioner Terms
+Section 312 Commissioner Terms

-Terms of Office for Commissioners shall be three (3) years and each staggered by one year to result in the appointment of one (1) Commissioner per year, except that the term of the Alternate Commissioner shall coincide with Commissioner 3.
+Terms of Office for Commissioners shall be three (3) years.
 A Commissioner may be re-appointed by the CBC.

-Section 314.
-Commissioner Eligibility
+Section 313 Commissioner Eligibility

-The Nation recognizes the importance of an independent Commission in the fair regulation of Gaming and the need to avoid potential conflicts of interest in the operation and regulation of the Gaming Facilities.
+The Nation recognizes the importance of an independent Commissioner in the fair regulation of Gaming and the need to avoid potential conflicts of interest in the operation and regulation of the Gaming Facilities.
 The Nation hereby finds that the following persons, at a minimum, are not eligible to serve as a Commissioner: